 I would also have to think that a pregnancy loss would also have somewhat of the same effect.

-The first two-thirds of the book cover the science behind “the cause”, offering abstracts of the studies that back up the theory.
+The first two-thirds of the book covers the science behind “the cause”, offering abstracts of the studies that back up the theory.
 I did end up skipping reading many of the studies as they also give conclusions to most of them.
 It was great that they were in there, so I could read them myself if I had wanted to though.

 The last part of the book was about “the cure”, or how to reverse deficiencies and build the gut so the body stops attacking itself. it’s full of great information and some simple recipes, all based on a traditional, whole foods diet.